-Nutanix Unified Storage provides persistent and scalable software-defined storage to the Kubernetes clusters.
-These include block and file storage via the Nutanix CSI driver as well as S3-compatible object storage.
-Furthermore, with Nutanix Database Service, you can provision and operate databases at scale.
+NUS provides persistent and scalable software-defined storage to the Kubernetes clusters.
+These include block and file storage via the Nutanix CSI driver and S3-compatible object storage via the Nutanix COSI driver.
+Furthermore, with NDB, you can provision and operate databases at scale using the NDB Kubernetes Operator.